inrupt/solid-client-authn-js/README.md

 ```

 #### handleRedirect(url): Session
 Handle redirects as a part of the OIDC process.
-This has required usage in servers, but is done automatically on web and mobile.
+Servers using solid-auth-fetcher must manually call this method on redirect, but is done automatically on web and mobile.

 ```typescript=
 import { handleRedirect } from 'solid-auth-fetcher'